Kamyil/book-programming-language/README.md

 ```
 let book be object with
-  title be "Harry Potter"
+  let title be "Harry Potter"
-  pages be 1 up to 200
+  let pages be 1 up to 200
 end
 ```